Frequently Asked Questions

 23. I received my transcript, but I think there is an error.
 What can I do?

-In writing, submit exactly what you think was transcribed incorrectly to either the Court Reporter or the Office of Transcript Production, using page and line numbers.
+In writing, submit exactly what you think was transcribed incorrectly to either the Court Reporter or the Office of Transcript Operations and Projects, using page and line numbers.
 The written request will be reviewed.

 If it is determined that a correction needs to be made, an errata sheet will be prepared, correcting the mistake(s).
 The corrections will be submitted to whoever ordered the transcript.
 If after review it is determined that no error was made, you will be notified that the transcript stands as submitted.